Security proofs for practical QKD: variations, techniques, gaps, and limitations: Introduction

 \subsection{Focus of this review}

 Numerous reviews of QKD exist, covering the nature of the technology, its implementation, experimental progress, and practical devices.
-For example, Ref.~\cite{portmann_security_2022} provides a pedagogical overview of the composable security framework for QKD; Ref.~\cite{Zapatero_review_di_2023} focuses on recent advances in device-independent QKD; Ref.~\cite{Xu_review_2020} examines imperfections in QKD implementations; and Ref.~\cite{zapatero2023implementationsecurityquantumkey} offers a succinct discussion on implementation security.
+For example, Ref.~\cite{portmann_security_2022} provides a pedagogical overview of the composable security framework for QKD; Refs.~\cite{Zapatero_review_di_2023,Primaatmaja2023securityofdevice} focuses on recent advances in device-independent QKD; Ref.~\cite{Xu_review_2020} examines imperfections in QKD implementations; and Ref.~\cite{zapatero2023implementationsecurityquantumkey} offers a succinct discussion on implementation security.
 For foundational reviews from earlier stages of the field, see Refs.~\cite{Scarani_2009,Gisin_review_2002}.

 The focus of this review is different.
 It is heavily centered on the \textit{mathematical arguments and tools required to construct a rigorous security proof for QKD}.
 In particular, it aims to identify and analyze the existing gaps in the results pertaining to protocol security in the literature, and to highlight what would constitute a complete, modular, and verifiable proof of security for a realistic QKD protocol.
+Thus, we always assume that a mathematical model of the protocol implementation has already been specified, and that the goal is to prove security for this mathematical model.
+If one is instead interested in the security of a physical implementation, then the first step is to construct an appropriate mathematical model and verify that it reflects the real system to the desired level of accuracy.
+This modelling process is separate from the mathematical proof techniques discussed in this review.
+Only once such a mathematical model has been established does one turn to the tools and arguments presented here to construct a rigorous proof of security.